AryafAlQabali/JustTalk/README.md

 - As a user, I can talk to other people who are registered in the program.
 - As a user, you can log in or create an account.
 -  As a user, you can send photos or videos.
-- As a user, I can login from Facebook or Google.

 ## Features:
-- Fasebook Log In
-- Google Sin In
 - Email/pass Registration / Log In
 - Send Photo as a Messages
 - Send Video as a Messages